 3.11.
 Bitcoin checkpoints

-Sequentia relies on partial synchronous communication and implements checkpoints to prevent long-range attacks in case of attempted posterior corruption.
+Sequentia relies on partial synchronous communication with Bitcoin and implements checkpoints on Bitcoin to prevent long-range attacks in case of attempted posterior corruption.

 Synchronous protocols have defined time boundaries in which transactions and blocks are approved by specific nodes (usually, the leader in a round).
 However, the relativity of time for each node may produce convergence issues, causing a persistence problem (blocks are reorganized following an alternative chain).
 In asynchronous protocols, however, nodes approve transactions when a certain threshold number of nodes have acknowledged the block as valid.
-Consequently, they may have a liveness problem, stalling if the quorum is not met.
+Consequently, they may have a liveness problem, stalling if the quorum is unmet.
 Sequentia solves permanent stalls with the so-called escaping stall clause, with the trade-off of potentially introducing a convergence problem.
 The possibility of certifying blocks through the escaping stall clause opens the possibility of divergences that might also be exploited as an attack vector.
 For example, long-range attacks with posterior corruption are possible in case the keys used for the cryptographic sortition of committee members and leaders are sold to a malicious attacker and reused in the future to perform an attack with nothing at stake.
-Therefore, to protect the network from these potential issues, checkpoints are enforced in Sequentia as described as follows.
+Therefore, checkpoints are enforced in Sequentia to protect the network from these potential issues, as described below.

-Anyone is free to include a marker on the Bitcoin blockchain with the hash of a Sequentia block at any height (let us say height X).
-To this end, it is necessary to execute a Bitcoin transaction tx with an OP_RETURN and include this transaction in a Bitcoin block.
+Anyone can include a marker on the Bitcoin blockchain with the hash of a Sequentia block at any height (let us say height X).
+To this end, it is necessary to execute a Bitcoin transaction tx with an OP_RETURN and have this transaction be mined into a Bitcoin block.
 The block proposer generating a Sequentia block at height X+n with n as a positive integer is free to include a reference to said tx in that block.
 Other nodes will acknowledge the Sequentia block as a checkpoint request, distinguished from standard blocks precisely because it includes two hashes of the Bitcoin blockchain rather than only one.
 The checkpoint request is at height Z, equal to X+n, but the checkpoint will be enforced at height X. When a checkpoint is in place, a validator may prune the chain starting from height X.

 Before nodes locally enforce a checkpoint, an event that we shall refer to as "checkpoint chain consolidation” shall occur.
 It will happen when nodes receive the 2016th confirmation on the Bitcoin network since block Z (in solar time, this corresponds to around two weeks): at that point, every Sequentia node configured to accept checkpoints will consolidate the blockchain up to block X, which means it does not allow rollbacks affecting the chain before that block, by placing a checkpoint on its local node.
-In order to reach 2016 blocks, the node counts only new Bitcoin blocks hashes after block X, which are included in the header of a Sequentia block.
+To reach 2016 blocks, nodes will only count new Bitcoin block hashes that appear after block X and which are also included in the header of a Sequentia block.

-The SEQ token lock-in period for participants in the network, as well as the period required before a block creator can spend the block reward, shall be longer than 2016 Bitcoin blocks.
-This ensures the correct game theory incentives to follow the mainchain rather than trying to fork the network with long-range attacks.
+The SEQ token lock-in period for network participants and the period required before a block producer can spend the block reward shall be longer than 2016 Bitcoin blocks.
+This ensures the correct game-theoretical incentives to follow the mainchain rather than trying to fork the network with long-range attacks.

 Last updated